Siti Hasmah Mohamad Ali: Personal life

-In August 1956, Siti Hasmah married Mahathir Mohamad.
+On 5 August 1956, Siti Hasmah married Mahathir Mohamad.
 They have seven children: Marina, Mirzan, Melinda, Mokhzani, Mukhriz, Maizura, and Mazhar.
 They met as students while studying at the King Edward VII College of Medicine in Singapore in 1947.
 Their son Mukhriz served twice as the Menteri Besar of Kedah, from 2013 to 2016 and again from 2018 to 2020.
 Most of her siblings have held prominent roles in economics, military, and politics within the country such as his brother Ismail Mohamed Ali who was the 2nd Governor of the Central Bank of Malaysia, Mohamed Hashim Mohd Ali the 9th Chief of the Malaysian Defence Forces, and Ahmad Razali Mohd Ali the 11th Menteri Besar of Selangor.

 In Siti Hasmah's 2016 memoir, My Name is Hasmah, she described Mahathir as her 'hero' who supported her throughout her studies, particularly when she struggled with Physics and Chemistry.
 She also referred to Mahathir as her 'boy from the Paddy Fields State', a nickname highlighting his origins from Kedah.

-Known to be a loving person, Siti Hasmah is a cat lover and music enthusiast.
+Siti Hasmah is a cat lover and music enthusiast.
 She began learning the violin at 16 but stopped after a few years, only to resume playing more than 70 years later.
 By 2018, her violin was auctioned for RM35,000 to support Pakatan Harapan’s campaign for the 14th General Election.
 Additionally, in her 70s, she dedicated herself to learning French and successfully passed the examinations.
 In December 2015, Siti Hasmah learned to play a new instrument, the erhu.

 Siti Hasmah often accompanied Mahathir on official visits and holidays, starting with their first trip to Japan in 1961.
 Over the years, she has traveled to nearly every country, including remote islands and Antarctica, with Afghanistan being the only exception.
 Japan remains their favorite holiday destination.
 Siti Hasmah once mentioned that she watched Star Wars with Mahathir in Houston, US.